wkurzius/textbook-notes/this-week.md

 - NJGPA is next week
   - [Try out the tutorials and practice tests](https://nj.mypearsonsupport.com/practice-tests/)
   - Get extra practice with the [IXL skill plan for the NJGPA](https://www.ixl.com/math/skill-plans/njgpa-math)
+- College Prep, we are in room 30 Monday through Thursday next week due to testing

 ---